Model-Based Learning of Whittle indices: Proof of Lemma : convergence rate of 's output as a function of its input

 \section{Proof of Lemma \ref{lem:proof_th_lin_conv}: convergence rate of \EWISC's output as a function of its input}

 This is the proof of the main result of our paper, and is quite technical.
 As explained earlier in \textsection\ref{par:sketch_proof_lem2}, we shall use five lemmas as intermediary results before moving on to the proof itself.
-As a summary, we provide a diagram of the roles of aforementioned lemmas in Figure \ref{fig:proof_th_linear_convergence}.